 In practice, however, developed nations offer many merit goods to members of society as public services in addition to monetary benefits.
-These assets (education, healthcare, partly also housing) have been discussed as resources to which everyone should have access regardless of their financial situation or the market price of these commodities.
+These assets (education, healthcare, in part housing) have been discussed as resources to which everyone should have access regardless of their financial situation or the market price of these commodities.
 Why?

 Because consuming these goods is thought to benefit all of society by improving the general level of health and expanding skills available in society.
-Therefore it is somewhat legitimate to direct people's choices by making assets critical to wellbeing and survival attractive in any situation, in other words, creating incentives for people that would not lead to compromising education, healthcare and housing conditions over spending on something else.
+Therefore it is somewhat legitimate to direct people's choices by making assets that are critical to wellbeing and survival attractive in any situation, in other words, creating incentives for people that would not lead to compromising education, healthcare and housing conditions in favour of spending on something else.
 This is the point both proponents of UBS and UBA wish to make: money is not necessarily in all cases the most efficient asset to be provided if we wish to help people advance in life.

 Different resources are not always as easily accessible for different groups of people, nor are they exchangeable for other resources.
-This has historically been the reason for why certain basic assets has been provided as public services.
-Widening, for instance, the supply of available education or housing has ensured that these assets are available more universally than they would be, for example, through personal connections.
+Historically this has been the reason why certain basic assets has been provided as public services.
+Widening, for instance, the supply of available education or housing has ensured that these assets have been available more universally than they would have been, for example, through personal connections.

-The IFTF manifesto24 advocates the universal basic assets model for regions with significant differences in social mobility: while a child born to families at the bottom fifth of the income distribution in the Nordic countries has relatively good chances of moving up to the top fifth during their lifetime, a child living in the same socioeconomic stratum in a well-educated and high-information area of the United States, such as Boston and San Francisco, has around a ten percent chance of similar upward mobility, and in many areas in the US less than five percent.
+The IFTF manifesto24 advocates the UBA model for regions with significant differences in social mobility: while a child born to families it the bottom fifth of the income distribution in the Nordic countries has a relatively good chance of moving up to the top fifth during their lifetime, a child living in the same socioeconomic stratum in a well-educated and high-information area of the United States, such as Boston and San Francisco, has only around a ten percent chance of similar upward mobility, and in many areas in the US less than five percent.